SimonSubokLee/ston-docs-son/admin/media.rst

    http://image.example.com/img.jpg/dims/quality/25/

-Image Synthesis
+Image Composition
 -----------------------

-This function synthesizes two images.
+This function composites two or more images.
 Unlike the previous functions, the image composite condition has to be pre-determined.
 This function is helpful when applying a watermark on the image.. ::